 Translational Liver Cancer (TLC) Consortium

-Worldwide, liver cancer is the second most common cause of cancer-related death and it is a rising cause of cancer-related deaths in the United States.
+Liver cancer is the third most common cause of cancer-related death worldwide, and in the United States, liver cancer represents about 5% of all cancer deaths.
 The incidence of hepatocellular carcinoma (HCC) is three times higher in men than women, and there are racial and ethnic differences in liver cancer occurrence.
 The liver cancer burden is higher in African Americans, Hispanics, and Asians.
 The etiological/risk factors for liver cancer include viral hepatitis (Hepatitis B virus and Hepatitis C virus), non-alcoholic steatohepatitis (NASH), and alcoholic liver disease (ALD).
 Approximately 80-90% of HCC occurs in patients with underlying liver cirrhosis.
 Patients with advanced cirrhosis represent a high-risk group for liver cancer.
+This Consortium consists of five Translational Research Centers (supported by RFA-CA-22-031, previously by RFA-CA-17-025) and one Data Management and Coordinating Center (supported by RFA-CA-22-032, previously by RFA-CA-17-028).

 • Improving the surveillance for liver cancers in patients with cirrhosis;